BULL RUN, VA

 crossed Bull Run at Blackburn's ford, proceeded up the east

-side of the stream to the stone bridge, where he recrossed and
+side of the stream to the stone bridge, where he recrossed

 by noon the whole command was together.